Everything about Calliope mini

 An important part of our work involves networking among teachers and supporting the Open Educational Resources movement so that teachers can help themselves with freely available information and documents.

-Convincing the college
+Convincing the teaching staff

 You think the Calliope mini is great and would like to use it at your school?
 Then it is helpful to find fellow students.
 Here we have put together some materials that might be helpful in your work with colleagues and answer related questions.